 - Learn your legal rights as an injured maritime worker

-If you are denied benefits by your employer’s insurer, they are claiming either that you are not ill or injured or that your injury or illness did not result from being on the job.
-Another situation in which you may be in dispute over benefits is when your employer offers compensation, but you disagree with the amount or extent.
-Regardless of what the dispute is, if you and your employer are in disagreement about your benefits, your claim goes to the Office of Workers’ Compensation (OWCP) within the Department of Labor.
+Regardless of the dispute, if you and your employer disagree about your benefits, your claim goes to the Office of Workers’ Compensation (OWCP) within the Department of Labor.
 The OWCP will try to resolve the dispute through an informal conference or an official hearing.

 The Informal Conference